-Going South-East from Bacvice beach, following the D8 road (also called Jadranska magistrala – the Adriatic coastal road), on an area of around 10 kilometers, there are numerous beaches (sandy, gravel, rocky) which extend one after another all the way to the Podstrana Riviera (more about this below).
+Going South-East from Bacvice beach, following the D8 road (also called Jadranska magistrala – the Adriatic coastal road), on an area of around 10 kilometers, there are numerous beaches (sandy, gravel, rocky) which extend one after another all the way to the Podstrana Riviera (more about this down below in the article).

 Although these beaches are not extremely spectacular, they offer some great views and are not always crowded, so you can truly relax and enjoy Croatia.

 Next, we’re going to talk more in depth about the best beaches in Split, but before that you might want to check out one of the tours in the area:

 Split Beaches in Podstrana

 I consider Podstrana the most appropriate small Riviera for couples and families with children and it’s just a few steps away from Split.